CanKankaya/firebase_chat_example/README.md

    - flutter pub get

 4. Configure Firebase:
-   	- Set up Firebase for your Flutter project (Guide)
+   	- Set up Firebase for your Flutter project
 	- Add your google-services.json (Android) and GoogleService-Info.plist (iOS)

 5. Run the Project: